NOAA-CO-OPS/digital-display/webapp/README.md

 ```
 4. download all mp4 / gif from [webbapp_content_for_test Google folder](https://drive.google.com/drive/folders/1H20lAG-23YuuaqrZyWKHD39qFWGU4E4W?usp=sharing) to digital-display/webapp/assets/

+### To pull the latest updates to the GitHub repository
+1. Open Git Bash
+2. Change directories to the digital-display repository folder on your local computer (*remember that Git Bash only accepts FORWARD slashes)
+3. Enter 'git pull origin master'

+### To update your virtual environment
+1. Open your favorite prompt window and navigate to the digital-display folder
+2. Activate the virtual environment: conda activate ddp
+3. Update the environment by entering: conda env update --file environment.yml

 ### When you start working on ddp

 #### Start generating GIFs